 Are you missing a trick with the Apprenticeship Levy?

-Here we outline what the Levy is, what some of the new Apprenticeship Reforms are and why, if used well, the Levy could be a great opportunity to invest in your workforce.
+Here we outline what the Levy is and why, if used well, the Levy could be a great opportunity to invest in your workforce.

 What is the Apprenticeship Levy?